 “Skunktown – How the Name Came About”

 We have often been asked how the thriving and pleasant town of Sergeantsville had acquired the nickname of “Skunktown.”
 We ran across Dr. Cramer last Tuesday night, and what he doesn’t know about Sergeantsville and Delaware township isn’t worth knowing.
 He promptly gave us the information desired.
-He siad that away back in the early part of the century the proprietor of the hotel in that town secured a new sign-post.
+He said that away back in the early part of the century the proprietor of the hotel in that town secured a new sign-post.
 The erection of such a stick was made an occasion of great interest in those days.
 A hole was dug one afternoon large enough to bury a house and barn in, and then the workmen retired for the night.
 Next morning when the neighborhood had gathered to assist in planting the post it was discovered that three or four skunks had taken possession of the hole, as if they had decided upon it for winter quarters.
-From that day the town of Sergeantsvill has been dubbed “Skunktown.”
+From that day the town of Sergeantsville has been dubbed “Skunktown.”
 Unfortunately, the Doctor could not tell whether the “varmints” were buried with the post, or persuaded to leave peaceably with their cologne sacks.1

 This delightful story was first published in the Hunterdon Democrat in February 1888, and in abbreviated form on Feb.
 14, 2013, under the heading of “Old Ink.”
 Perhaps some of you saw it.
 This is another wonderful example of how the myth is better than the facts.